Mawfyy/Masayoshi/README.md

 # Masayoshi
-Masayoshi is a discord music bot written in Rust for making a great experience within Discord servers.
+Masayoshi is a discord music bot written in Rust for making a great experience within Discord servers with support to Youtube, SoundCloud, Spotify, Deezer.

 ## How to get started